Wallace Alonzo Lawton

 The 1900 U. S. Census taken on June 25, 1900, shows Wallace A. Lawton (age 41) born September 1858 in Wisconsin to New York-born parents is a Farmer owning his own farm free of a mortgage and is living in Orion Twp., Richland Co., WI.
 Living with him is his wife of 20 years, Lizzie B. Lawton (age 41) born July 1858 in Wisconsin to New York and Virginia-born parents, with all five of the children born to her still alive.
 Also living there are his five unmarried children, all born to Wisconsin-born parents: son, Burk R. Lawton (age 17) born November 1880 in Wisconsin; Georgia M. Lawton (age 16) born August 1883 in Wisconsin; son, Leslie I. Lawton (age 14) born December 1885 in Minnesota; Hellen A. Lawton (age 3) born August 1896 in Wisconsin; and Dorothy M. Lawton (age 1) born December 1898 in Wisconsin.

-The 1900 U. S. Census taken on June 16, 1900, shows Simon S. Blake (age 70) born October 1829 in Pennsylvania of Virginia-born parents is a farm owner living in Orion Twp., Richland Co., WI.
-Living with him is his wife of 45 years, Mary M. Blake (age 64) born April 1836 in Pennsylvania of Pennsylvania-born parents.
-Eight of Mary's ten children are still living.
-Also living there is their unmarried daughter, Pearl Blake (age 23) born September 1876 in Wisconsin of Pennsylvania-born parents, who is a school teacher.
+The 1900 U. S. Census taken on June 16, 1900, shows Simon S. Blake (age 70) born October, 1829, in Pennsylvania to Virginia-born parents, is a married Farmer, and who owns his farm with a mortgage, and is living in Orion Twp., Richland Co., WI.
+Living with him are: his wife of 45 years, Mary M. Blake (age 64) born April, 1836, in Pennsylvania to Pennsylvania-born parents, and with 8 of the 10 children born to her still alive; and his unmarried daughter, Pearl Blake (age 23) born September, 1876, in Wisconsin to Pennsylvania-born parents, a School Teacher.

-The 1905 Wisconsin State Census taken on June 1, 1905, shows Mary M. Blake (age 69) born in Pennsylvania to Pennsylvania-born parents is a widowed Landlord owning her own home free of a mortgage and living in the City of Richland Center, Richland Co., WI.
-Living with her is her unmarried daughter, Pearl Blake (age 28) born in Wisconsin to Pennsylvania-born parents, who is a Groceries Clerk.
+The 1905 Wisconsin State Census taken on June 11, 1905, shows Mary M. Blake (age 69) born in Pennsylvania to Pennsylvania-born parents, is a widowed Landlord, and who owns her own home free of a mortgage, and is living in the City of Richland Center, Richland Co., WI.
+Living with her is her unmarried daughter, Pearl Blake (age 28) born in Wisconsin to Pennsylvania-born parents, a Groceries Clerk.

 The 1905 Wisconsin State Census taken on June 1, 1905, shows Wallace Lawton (age 46) born in Wisconsin to New York-born parents is a Farmer owning his own farm free of a mortgage and living in Orion Twp., Richland Co., WI.
 Living with him is his wife, Lizzie B. Lawton (age 46) born in Wisconsin to New York and Virginia-born parents.
 Also living there are his three unmarried children, Three unmarried children, all born to Wisconsin-born parents: son, Leslie I. Lawton (age 19) born in Minnesota, a Farm Laborer; Alice H. Lawton (age 8) born in Wisconsin; and Dorothy M. Lawton (age 6) born in Wisconsin.